chwilms/AttentionMask/README.md

 4. The solver (`models/*.solver.prototxt`) has to be adapted if the dataset is of different length than COCO.
 Change snapshot, display and average_loss according to the number of images in your dataset.

-5. Change the value of the step parameter when calling the training script to the number of images in your dataset.
+5. Change the value of the `--step` parameter when calling the training script to the number of images in your dataset.